metashock/Hexdump/README.md

 So why an extra class?
 The purpose of the Hexdump class is to act as a global configuration container for `hexdump()` in order to keep the syntax of the function itself succinct.

-Options can be set or queried by using the static method `Hexdump::option()`
+Global options can be set or queried by using the static method `Hexdump::option()`

 ```php
 // set option value